looksue/giftastic/README.md

 # giftastic
-This is a GIPHY API web page that populates with your choice of GIPHY's and uses JavaScript and JQuery to change the inner HTML of the site.
+This is a GIPHY API web page that populates the page with your choice of animal GIPHY's.
+It uses JavaScript and JQuery.
+The user has the option of toggling between animation and still images.
+It also adds the rating to the images for the user to see.